ihmeuw/vivarium_research/docs/source/models/cause.rst

 .. image:: death_certificate.png

 Learning objectives
 -------------------

 After reading this chapter, learners should be able to:

-#.
-Develop an understanding of how GBD, literature, and experts think about
+1. Develop an understanding of how GBD, literature, and experts think about a cause.
-   a cause.
-#.
-Build internally consistent models which are sufficiently complex given
-   larger modeling goals.
+2. Build internally consistent models which are sufficiently complex given larger modeling goals.

-   #.
+   a.
 Models that are as simple as possible, but no simpler.
-   #.
+   b.
 Models that agree with withheld data.
-   #.
+   c.
 Models that captures the outcomes of interest.
 (Which is really the same
-      as “but no simpler” in (i))
+      as “but no simpler” in (a))

-#.
-Document the models in a way software engineers can build and validate it,
-   and document their understanding comprehensively for future researchers (including their future selves) who are faced with related modeling challenges.
+3. Document the models in a way software engineers can build and validate it, and document their understanding comprehensively for future researchers (including their future selves) who are faced with related modeling challenges.

 What is a cause model?
 ----------------------